CeliaHV/TGIF_Project/README.md

 # TGIF_Project
-First Dynamic Website made it with HTML, CSS & Javascript.
+First Dynamic Website made it with HTML, CSS, Javascript & Bootstrap.

 Project: I'm a developer at Code of the Web, a small software shop that creates custom JavaScript-based web applications.
 Transparent Government in Fact (TGIF), a non-partisan non-profit organization working to increase the public’s involvement in government, has hired me to develop a Congressional tracking web site for them.
 I've worked on this web application using modern JavaScript technologies, including AJAX, JSON, and RESTful APIs.